 Overall Topic Specific topic Notes on this Revised this Completed practice Qs The nature an overview of the development of the constitution and sources through key historical documents: Magna Carta (1215); Bill of the UK of Rights (1689); Act of Settlement (1701); Acts of Union constitution, (1707); Parliament Acts (1911 and 1949); The European including Communities Act (1972) the nature of the UK constitution: unentrenched, uncodified and unitary, and the 'twin pillars' of parliamentary sovereignty and the rule of law the five main sources of the UK constitution: statute law; common law; conventions; authoritative works and treaties (including European Union law).
 How the Under Labour 1997-2010: House of Lords reforms, constitution electoral reform; devolution; the Human Rights Act 1998; has changed and the Supreme Court. since 1997 Under the Coalition 2010-15: Fixed Term Parliaments; further devolution to Wales.
 Any major reforms undertaken by governments since 2015, including further devolution to Scotland (in the context of the Scottish Referendum).
-The role and Devolution in England. powers of Scottish Parliament and Government. devolved W. I. bodies in the Welsh Assembly and Government.
-UK, and the Northern Ireland Assembly and Executive. impact of this devolution on the UK.
-Debates on An overview of the extent to which the individual reforms further since 1997 listed in section 1.2 above should be taken reform further.
+The role and Devolution in England. powers of Scottish Parliament and Government. devolved bodies in the Welsh Assembly and Government.
+UK, and the Northern Ireland Assembly and Executive. impact of , this devolution on the UK.
+A consider a filler of the control of the ball of the following Debates on An overview of the extent to which the individual reforms further reform since 1997 listed in section 1.2 above should be taken reiorm further.
 The extent to which devolution should be extended in England.
 Whether the UK constitution should be changed to be entrenched and codified, including a bill of rights.